sxs-collaboration/gwsurrogate/README.md

 ## From source ##

-Download and unpack gwsurrogate-X.X.tar.gz to any folder gws_folder of your choosing.
+First, please make sure you have the necessary dependencies installed (see above).
+Next, Download and unpack gwsurrogate-X.X.tar.gz to any folder gws_folder of your choosing.
 The gwsurrogate module can be used immediately by adding

 ```
 import sys